kirkoov/foodgram/README.md

 since my goal is 'to cover it all'.
-Please find in the description below the tools and stack used.
-Made with ❤️ on the SublimeText4 and continued on the PyCharm 2024.
+Please find in the description below the tools and stack used and the motivation behind the project.
+Made with ❤️ on the SublimeText4 and continued on the
+PyCharm 2024.
 1.1
 (Community